PuttView Yardage Books Review: Better Than a Caddy?

 The second option is the major slopes' version which is more detailed than the yardage book only option.
 It has everything in the $29 version and fairway arrows that represent slope above 4% to help position your tee shots.

-The real difference between this version and the previous is the detailed thermal green view.
 This makes it easy to spot contours on the greens and areas around the green to hit better chip shots.
 While it’s not fully detailed on every part of the green, it’s plenty of information for most golfers.

-Yardage + Green Map - $49
+Yardage + Green Maps - $49

-The final option is the yardage and green map, which has the most information possible - it’s like having a caddy with you at all times.
+The final Puttview yardage book is the yardage and green maps, which has the most information possible - it’s like having a caddy with you at all times.
 This is the one I typically buy, especially if I’m playing a big event (like a USGA qualifier or a course I play regularly in tournaments).
-This book has everything you need from tee to green and every shot in between.

 The yardages are detailed with distances to fairway bunkers, hazards, and even display the width of fairways.
 After using Decade Golf I love knowing how wide a fairway is based on the “driver decision tree matrix” taught inside the program.

-The real difference between this and the other two versions is the detailed view of the greens.
+The real difference between this and the other two versions is the detailed view of the green maps.
 Not only does this version include a thermal view to spot ridges, it has a detailed view to show arrows on all parts of the green.
 Paired with a pin location sheet you get in tournaments, you can get a much better view of how a putt will break.

 It also has information about the slopes around the greens to help with chip shots too.
 There’s still plenty of room to log notes from past rounds as well.